CSE232-MSU/CSE232/.assets/contributing/updating-master-readme.md

     readme.close()
 ```

+(Note that this may have changed slightly since when this document was written -- refer to comments in the script)

 You'll want to make your changes to the calendar above the `### ⬇️ DO NOT CHANGE BELOW ⬇️ ###` comment.
 But, of course, how can you change it?

 &nbsp;